The Emmbrook School: The Houses

 Students represent their house by wearing a tie in a corresponding colour.
 They compete in sporting events, including football, cricket, netball, rugby and rounders, as well as during sports day.

 Other competitions contribute points to the house competition, including dance, music, and the merits collected by Key Stage Three pupils.

 An E-Sports day was held on 25 February 2020 with representatives from each year group competing in a GoldenEye 007 tournament on the Nintendo 64 platform.

 Between 2009 and 2019 the house names changed to Aqua (Blue), Atmos (Yellow), Terra (Green) and Solar (Red).
 This was reverted after a consultation with students, parents and staff.

 Curriculum

 In Years 7, 8, and 9, children study a varied curriculum with a balance between the core subjects (English, maths, and science), humanities, languages, and creative subjects.
 In Years 10 and 11, all students study for qualifications in English, English literature, maths, and science, and can choose additional subjects.
-In Years 12 and 13, students can study a range of A-levels and BTECs.
+In Years 12 and 13, students can study a range of A-levels and Vocational Qualifications.

+Extra Curricular

+In 2025, The Emmbrook School achieved notable success by becoming County Champions in the prestigious Magistrates’ Mock Trial Competition, demonstrating the strength of its civic education and public speaking programmes.

+The school’s commitment to holistic development is further reflected in its extensive extra-curricular provision, particularly within the Physical Education department, which runs a wide variety of clubs and competitive fixtures on most days after school.
+These activities support student wellbeing, teamwork, and skill development, and are open to all year groups, reinforcing the school’s inclusive ethos.